Palazzo Falconieri Rome

 On the side of the Tiber, a new wing was added, with a loggia consisting of three arches and a balustrade decorated with two-sided hermae.

-When the Falconieri family died out in 1865, hte building was sold to the Medici del Vascello.
+When the Falconieri became extinct out in 1865, hte building was sold to the Medici del Vascello.

 In 1890 the great walls along the Tiber were erected.
 As a result, the palace underwent some modifications.